-For RGC 3E implementation team, these trainings will be carried out at least once per year.
+For 3E implementation team, these trainings will be carried out at least once per year.

-10. CHAIN OF CUSTODY AND DECLARATIONS RGC 3E®
+10. CHAIN OF CUSTODY AND DECLARATIONS 3E

-Supply chains with RGC 3E® recognition must demonstrate that they are able to identify and trace the coffee produced and traded throughout the supply chain.
+Supply chains with 3E recognition must demonstrate that they are able to identify and trace the coffee produced and traded throughout the supply chain.

 The system must allow the possibility of tracing the origin of the coffee traded, allowing for the resolution of problems related to quality claims, requirements for compliance with sustainability and human rights practices or complaints from interested parties.
-Likewise, the traceability system should allow RGC 3E® origin coffee not to be mixed with other types of conventional coffee or with other certifications.
+Likewise, the traceability system should allow 3E origin coffee not to be mixed with other types of conventional coffee or with other certifications.

-All businesses related to RGC 3E® coffee must present a traceability report that includes the information of the organizations that are part of the supply chain or in the case of coffee certified as Fair Trade, Rainforest, 4C, their commercialization certificates are verified.
+All businesses related to 3E coffee must present a traceability report that includes the information of the organizations that are part of the supply chain or in the case of coffee certified as Fair Trade, Rainforest, 4C, their commercialization certificates are verified.

 10.1.
-USE OF RGC 3E® LOGO
+USE OF 3E LOGO

-Stakeholders with an RGC 3E® scheme are entitled to use the RGC 3E® logo on their export product packaging.
-The RGC 3E® logo is a registered trademark owned by RGC Coffee and any use on bags, training materials or advertising material must be approved in advance.
+Stakeholders with an 3E recognition are entitled to use the 3E logo on their export product packaging but not for final consumer packaging.
+The 3E logo is a registered trademark owned by RGC Coffee and any use on bags, training materials or advertising material must be approved in advance.